CleverRaven/Cataclysm-DDA/design-doc.md

 Cataclysm: Dark Days Ahead is a turn-based survival game set in a post-apocalyptic world.
 Struggle to survive in a harsh, persistent, procedurally generated world.
 Scavenge the remnants of a dead civilization for food, equipment, or, if you are lucky, a vehicle with a full tank of gas to get you the hell out of Dodge.
 Fight to defeat or escape from a wide variety of powerful monstrosities, from zombies to giant insects to killer robots and things far stranger and deadlier, and against the others like yourself, that want what you have…

+#### Supporting lore documents
+* [Background](./lore-background.md) - provides more information on the timeline of events leading up to the Cataclysm
+* [Factions](./lore-factions.md) - in-depth discussion of in-game factions and how they should affect gameplay

 # User Experience

 Explore, fight and survive in an expansive post-apocalyptic game world.